petecheslock/llm-d-meeting-organizer/GOOGLE_APPS_SCRIPT_SETUP.md

 - Check execution logs for errors

 **YouTube upload issues:**
-- Verify YouTube Data API v3 is enabled in Google Cloud Console
+- Verify YouTube Data API is enabled in Apps Script Services
-- Check that OAuth2 credentials are correct
-- Ensure refresh token is valid (they can expire)
+- Ensure you have permission to upload to the specified channel
 - Verify channel ID and playlist ID are correct
 - Check DEFAULT_WEBHOOK for specific YouTube error messages
 - YouTube uploads are rate-limited - large files may take time